JaimeStill/azure-dev-resources/01-os-configuration.md

 The following sections outline the configurations and infrastructure needed to facilitate containerized cloud development on a development machine lacking a connection to the internet.

+> All of the required dependencies specified below can be bundled into the [assets](./assets/) directory by running the [Get-DevResources.ps1](./assets/Get-DevResources.ps1) script.

 ## WSL + Ubuntu

 https://learn.microsoft.com/en-us/windows/wsl/install-manual